Fixed and Market Pricing for Cloud Services: PAYG and Spot Market Analysis

-Next, consider the spot market in isolation.
-Given the cutoffs $(c_1,c_2)$, the expected payment by a job with waiting cost $c$ in any BNE is given by~\eqref{eq:payment}.
-Thus, we need to compute the cutoff for each class $i$ when the spot market is operated in isolation; denote the cutoffs in this case by $\mb{c}^s \triangleq (c_1^s, c_2^s)$.
-From \eqref{eq:payment}, the expected payoff of a job from class $i$ with waiting cost $c$ is $v_i - \int_0^c w(t;\mb{c}^s)dt$.
+For the spot market in isolation, denote the cutoffs in this case by $\mb{c}^S$.
+From \eqref{eq:payment}, the expected payoff of a job from class $i$ with waiting cost $c$ is $v_i - \int_0^c w(t;\mb{c}^S)dt$.
 A job will participate in the spot market as long as its expected payoff is nonnegative.
-Hence, the cutoff vector $\mb{c}^s$ must satisfy: \beq{spot-cutoffs-constraint} v_i - \int_0^{c} w(t;\mb{c}^s)dt \left\{ \right. \eeq
+Hence, the cutoff vector $\mb{c}^S$ must satisfy:

-Theorem \ref{thm:spot-equilibrium} below shows that there is an unique cutoff vector $\mb{c}^s$ satisfying \eqref{eq:spot-cutoffs-constraint} and uses it to characterize the BNE for the spot market in isolation.